 On January 20, 2025, the Administration ordered a pause on all “Green New Deal” funding, pending a 90-day review.
 On January 27, the Federal Office of Management and Budget (OMB) issued a memo announcing an immediate freeze on disbursement of Federal funds.
-If this stands, it would be an extreme power grab, but it has been challenged in the courts.
-OMB rescinded its memo on January 29, but the White House has implied that the funds are still frozen.
-The announcement was meant to create chaos and make people fear that the programs they depend on will be taken away.
+If this stands, it would be an extreme power grab, but it is being challenged in the courts.
+OMB rescinded its memo on January 29, but many of the funds are still frozen and some already-awarded grants are in danger of being terminated.
+These actions are meant to create chaos and make people fear that the programs they depend on will be taken away.
 But it’s not the end of the story.

 Two Federal courts issued restraining orders to keep the funds flowing, but there were still reports of grant recipients having trouble accessing funds they had been awarded.

-As of February 25, 2025, it appeared that all EPA programs had been unfrozen, except for the NCIF and CCIA grants under the Greenhouse Gas Reduction Fund.
-The situation, however, is still in flux.
+As of February 25, 2025, it appeared that all Environmental Protection Agency (EPA) programs had been unfrozen, except for the NCIF and CCIA grants under the Greenhouse Gas Reduction Fund (GGRF).
+Recipients of those funds have sued the EPA to retore their funding (for updates, visit our GGRF page).

-Courts say that the Administration lacks authority to implement a funding freeze because it is Congress that controls spending decisions.
+Courts say that the Administration lacks authority to freeze or terminate funding because it is Congress that controls spending decisions.
+It is therefore important to watch the budget process in Congress, where legally binding cuts could occur.
+(See next question.)

 Harvard’s Environmental and Energy Law Program published this explainer of the legal requirements for withholding funds at various stages of the grant process.

-The Climate and Clean Energy Equity Fund provided this analysis of the Executive Orders on February 17.
+The Climate and Clean Energy Equity Fund provided this analysis of the Executive Orders (last update 2/17/25).

 Some are and some aren’t.
 Links to government web pages on this website take you either to the actual government site (e.g., a lot of the IRS pages) or an archived web page from the Biden Administration.
 The archived pages either have a “Wayback Machine” logo in the upper left-hand corner, or their URL begins with bidenwhitehouse.archives.gov.
 Archived pages will no longer be updated and the links within those pages may or may not work.

 No-one knows for sure what funding will survive.
-Current efforts by the executive branch are not legal since it is Congress that has authority over spending.
-Based on reports we’ve seen, the Administration seems most eager to cancel funding for wind energy, electric vehicles, electric vehicle charging, and climate justice.
+Most efforts by the executive branch to cut funding are not legal since it is Congress that has authority over spending.
+Based on reports we’ve seen, the Administration seems most eager to cancel funding for wind energy, electric vehicles, electric vehicle charging, and climate/environmental justice.
 However, these programs are bringing jobs and dollars to both Red and Blue states, so their repeal will face opposition.
+See question #3 above for information on Congressional budget actions.

 Federal grants that have been “obligated” should be safe.
 “Obligated” generally means the grant has been awarded and the recipient has signed a contract with the granting agency.
 However, grants funded on a “drawdown” or “reimbursement” basis (i.e., you bill the government in installments as you spend the funds) may face delays until court cases are settled and the funding freeze is lifted.